 Physical features include a modern campus that facilitates an ambitious curriculum.
 The school's 2024 Ofsted report noted that leaders aspire for all pupils to be the best they can be, and pupils rise to these expectations.
 There is a palpable sense of community where older pupils take on leadership roles, such as student leaders, and engage in "passion projects" to explore their own interests.
 Parents often highlight the strong moral and ethical foundation provided, noting that values like compassion and respect are integrated into every aspect of the school day.

-Academic performance at St Teresa's is exceptional.
-In 2024, 80% of pupils met the expected standard in reading, writing, and mathematics combined, significantly exceeding the England average of 61%.
-Even more striking is the school's "higher standard" achievement; 16% of pupils achieved this level, double the England average of 8%.
+Academic performance at St Teresa’s is strong.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing, and mathematics combined.
+The school’s higher-standard achievement is also positive, with 10% of pupils achieving this level.

 England ranks and key metrics (where available)